 \subsection{Impact of number of failures}

 In this subsection, the maximum of failures ($F_{max}$) is increased from 50 to 100 along \emph{x}-axis (Fig. \ref{fig_increase_number_of_failures_inkscapes}).
-Rest of the parameters remain the same as the previous configuration.
-It can be observed that such an increase in $F_{max}$ lead to degradation in performance of the prediction engine (along \emph{y}-axis).
+The rest of the parameters remain the same as the previous configuration.
+It can be observed that such an increase in $F_{max}$ leads to degradation in the performance of the prediction engine (along \emph{y}-axis).
 However, this degradation can be addressed by increasing $|S_{train}|$ from 4500 to 9000 for $F_{max} = 100$ (Fig. \ref{fig_increase_number_of_failures_and_train_inkscape}).